Web Tracker

 Installing the web tracker script on your website

-1. Get your tracker script from your eMarketeer account (admin required).
+1. Retrieve your tracker script from your eMarketeer account (admin access required).

-You will find it under Settings – Plugins & Integrations – Website scripts
+Settings → Plugins & Integrations → Website scripts

-2. Place the code on your website so that it loads on every page
+2. Place the script on your website so that it loads on every page.

 <script type="application/javascript" src="https://develop.emarketeer.com/public/scripts/t.js"></script>